Predicting drug-free remission in rheumatoid arthritis

 - two original research articles

-- two further research projects
+- three further research projects

 - two PhD Studentships